Walid-Ahmed/imageclassifierSuite/README.md

 ﻿# image classifier Suite

-This Repo can be used to train standard keras dataset  or used defined dataser with different network structures.
+This Repo can be used to train standard keras dataset  or used defined dataset with different network structures.
 I tried  to include most of the nice features I learned in my deep journey for image classification.

 The repo comes loaded with following datasets (all in folder "datasets"):
  1. Santa/NoSanta     (initially collected  by  Adrian Rosebrock)